 - Identify areas where improvement is possible within a process.

 - Provide a common picture that may be useful when discussing a process and other issues relating to it.

-Once a current state value-stream map has been completed, users move on to create a future state value-stream map to indicate where the process will ideally be in the not-too-distant future.
+Once a current state value-stream map has been completed, users move on to future state value stream mapping to indicate where the process will ideally be in the not-too-distant future.

-The main objectives of the future value stream map are:
+The objectives of future value stream mapping are: